-- Awards granted in 2011 to named executive officers have or will vest one-third per year on the first, second and third anniversaries of the applicable date of grant.
+- 2) Awards granted in 2011 to named executive officers have or will vest one-third per year on the first, second and third anniversaries of the applicable date of grant.
 PSUs granted in 2012 to named executive officers are disclosed in this column at the target level.
 PSUs vest after a three-year performance period from 2012 through 2014, with potential payout ranging from 0 percent to 130 percent of the target award based on the Company's cumulative net income for such performance period.
 The PSUs will vest on the second business day after the Company files its annual report on Form 10-K for the year ending 2014 with the SEC, and in no event later than March 15, 2015.
 PSUs granted in 2013 to named executive officers are disclosed in this column at the target level.
-PSUs vest after a three-year performance period from 2013 through 2015, with potential payout ranging from 0 percent to 130 percent of the target award based on the Company's cumulative net income for such performance period.
+PSUs vest after a three-year performance period from 2013, with potential payout ranging from 0 percent to 130 percent of the target award based on the Company's cumulative net income for such performance period.
+The PSUs granted in 2013 to named executive officers are disclosed in this column at the target level.
+PSUs vest after a three-year performance period from 2013, through 2015, with potential payout ranging from 0 percent of 130 percent of the target award based on the Company's cumulative net income for such performance period.
 The PSUs will vest on the second business day after the Company files its annual report on Form 10-K for the year ending 2015 with the SEC, and in no event later than March 15, 2016.
 RSUs granted to Mr. Remondi on August 8, 2013, vest in one-third increments on the first, second and third anniversary of the applicable grant date.
 Amounts include all accrued and unvested whole share DEUs that vest based on the underlying award on which they are issued. - 3) Market value of shares or units is calculated based on the closing price of the Company's common stock on December 31, 2013 of \$26.28. - 4) Mr. Lord retired from the Company effective May 29, 2013.
 As of that date, his unvested stock option awards became fully vested and exercisable pursuant to the terms of his separation agreement with the Company.
 Mr. Lord continued to vest in other outstanding equity awards based on the original vesting terms of those awards.
 See "Executive Compensation-Actual Payments upon Termination" for additional information. - 5) Mr. Clark's employment with the Company ended on March 29, 2013.
 Upon his termination of employment, Mr. Clark continued to vest in outstanding equity awards based on the original vesting terms of those awards.